 Immediate MRI, Followed by Open Reduction and Surgical Stabilization

-- In a patient with facet dislocations with mental status change or is uncooperative, and patients who fail closed reduction.
+- Patients with facet dislocations accompanied by mental status change or who are uncooperative, and patients who fail closed reduction.

 Anterior Open Reduction and Anterior Cervical Decompression and Fusion (ACDF)